 The system outputs the data in digital format (USB) and analog format (analog voltage output via BNC connectors and 4-20 mA current output).
 All analog outputs are configurable via software.

-Have a hot application?
+- Have a hot application?
 No problem.
 Optical sensors have the best performance and longevity in environments with ambient temperatures of -40°F to 1100°F (-40°C to 600°C).
 The default probes are not rated for high temperatures, please ask the sales team for our high temperature probes.

 TVS™ Data Sheet (pdf)